 Kai, a site reliability engineer at Buttercup Industries, a fictitious e-commerce company, uses Splunk Synthetic Monitoring to monitor the performance of the Buttercup Industries site.
-Kai’s use case demonstrates how Browser test monitoring can help keep you ahead of potential issues with your organization’s site or application.
+Kai’s scenario demonstrates how Browser test monitoring can help keep you ahead of potential issues with your organization’s site or application.

 Set up a Browser test to monitor a critical workflow 🔗

 Buttercup Industries has a large conference coming up.
 Kai sets up an Browser test to monitor the performance of the website hosting to make sure that all attendees can access the website and see the agenda for the conference.
 Kai uses a global variable to retrieve the user credentials during the login workflow.
 For more, see Create and use Global Variables.

 Kai’s Browser test captures this user workflow:

 Navigate to the education portal.